o355/PyWeather/README.md

 ## Welcome to PyWeather (0.6.1 beta)!
 Viewing the weather in a terminal has never been so much fun.

+## 0.6.2 beta status update
+Life's been busy, but I'll be back to developing by August 12th.
+ETA for 0.6.2 beta is late August, maybe early September.

 ## Beta Notice
 If you haven't noticed, PyWeather is in beta.
 At this point, essential features mostly work.